AdobeDocs/federated-audience-composition.en/help/start/faq.md

 ---
 # Frequently asked questions {#faq}

 The following is a list of frequently asked questions regarding Adobe Experience Platform Federated Audience Composition.
-A global FAQ is also available for Adobe Experience Platform Segmentation Service in [this page](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/faq){target="_blank"}.
+A global FAQ is also available for Adobe Experience Platform Segmentation Service on [this page](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/faq){target="_blank"}.

 +++What are the permissions required to access Federated Audience Composition?